deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15633/index.md

 ![](charts/charts_22_0.png "🔼 Figure 6: Results (%) on LongBench-Chat with different hyperparameter α in Eq.
 (6).")

-> 🔼 The bar chart displays the performance of the GATEAU-LLaMA-50% model on the LongBench-Chat benchmark across different values of the hyperparameter α in real-world and limited short instruction data settings.
+> 🔼 The chart displays the performance of the GATEAU-LLaMA-50% model on the LongBench-Chat benchmark across different values of hyperparameter α in both real-world and limited short instruction data settings.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: Results (%) on LongBench-Chat with different hyperparameter α in Eq.
 (6).